 An extremely fine leaved but durable turfgrass blend creating a superb and versatile surface for most turfgrass applications including commercial landscapes, domestic lawns, golf courses, show gardens and tennis courts.
+Classic turf is made up of a unique new type of hard wearing amenity tetraploid grass, purpose bred to deliver a more attractive turf, that’s easier and cheaper to maintain, whilst reducing its impact on the environment.

 Classic Turf gives super sward density and cleanness of cut, fast establishment with superior tensile strength combined with high drought and wear tolerance.
 Bargold has great shoot density and blends very effectively with the fescues in the mixture.
 Slender creeping red fescue has a good colour during the summer, autumn and early winter, it also has excellent salt tolerance and a rhizomatous growth habit.
 Strong creeping red fescue has better colour during late winter and spring.
 Combining these three species provides better colour for longer hence why these grasses are chosen together.